Kilkenny College

-Kilkenny College is an independent Church of Ireland co-educational day and boarding secondary school located in Kilkenny, in the South-East of Ireland.
+Kilkenny College is a Church of Ireland co-educational day and boarding secondary school located in Kilkenny, in the South-East of Ireland.
 It is the largest co-educational boarding school in Ireland.
+In 2013 it transferred to the state/public sector and no longer charges fees for schooling.
 The school's students are mainly Protestant (Church of Ireland), although it is open to other denominations.